microsoft/coe-starter-kit/coe-cli/docs/help/alm/branch.md

 #### -p, --project

-The Azure DevOps project name.
-The project must already be created in your Azure DevOps organization.
-This value will be used to:
- - Create Variable Group
- - Import Azure DevOps pipeline templates
- - Create Azure DevOps pipelines to import, export and delete solutions in the Power Platform environments
+The Azure DevOps project name to create the branch in.

 The default value is **alm-sandbox**